d16-processor/d16/README.md

 The included assembler is written in C, and uses bison and flex for parsing.
 It's not of the best quality, but it works.

-It can be built on OS X by:
+It can be built by:

 ```
-cd assembler
+cd d16/assembler/build
-xcodebuild
+cmake ..; make
+./d16-main/d16 <file> <output>
 ```

-and on linux by:
+Tests can be run by

 ```
-cd assembler/d16-asm
+cd d16/assembler/build
-./autogen.sh
-./configure
-make
-#optional
-make check
+cmake -DTARGET_GROUP=test ..; make
+./d16-tests/testing_main
 ```

 # CPU